 - Customer

 - When a deal is won, the associated contact is labelled Customer.
 A customer can become a past customer if manually set by a Sell user.
+A customer can also become a non-customer if there are no deals associated with that contact.

 - Deal

-- A deal is an opportunity or potential sale and is the entity that you track through your sales pipeline.
+- A deal is an opportunity or potential sale, and is the entity that you track through your sales pipeline.
 A deal can have one or more contacts (see Prospect).

 - Engagement